 Kentucky has been a hotbed of the sport of kings since at least the 18th century, but the Derby didn't begin until 1875.
-Colonel M. Lewis Clark, a grandson of the Lewis-and-Clark-expedition William Clark, needed a slate of races for his newly formed Louisville Jockey Club, so he decided to run three stakes races at the track's first meet.
+Colonel M. Lewis Clark, a grandson of William Clark of Lewis and Clark expedition fame, needed a slate of races for his newly formed Louisville Jockey Club, so he decided to run three stakes races at the track's first meet.
 The races—the Kentucky Derby, Kentucky Oaks, and Clark Handicap—were named after England's three marquee races, the Epsom Derby, the Epsom Oaks, and the St. Leger Stakes.
 The first Derby was held May 17, 1875; Aristides beat the field.
-(Interestingly, both Aristides' trainer and jockey were both African Americans.)
+(Interestingly, both Aristides' trainer and jockey were both African American.)

 By 1883, the track would become known as Churchill Downs in recognition of John and Henry Churchill, Clark's uncles who secured the land for the course.
 The first runnings of the Derby were also 1.5 miles long; the standard distance of 1.25 miles wasn't adopted until 1896.

 2. Why is the Derby called "The Run for the Roses?"

 Because the winner gets a blanket of 554 red roses after the race.
 Whether a horse would rather receive a more practical gift, like some oats or a lump of delicious sugar, is up for debate, but the garland has become a beloved tradition.
 The practice springs from Derby parties Louisville's socialites threw in the early days of the race.
 Each lady would receive a red rose at the parties, and when Churchill Downs' president Colonel Lewis Clark saw their popularity, he made the rose the race's official flower.